Maya1795/alx-system_engineering-devops/0x19-postmortem/README.md

 Root Cause

-The issue was caused by an incorrect load balancer configuration.
-A recent update intended to optimize traffic distribution inadvertently left out several critical backend servers from the pool, causing excessive load on the remaining servers.
-This resulted in slow responses and ultimately server crashes due to resource exhaustion.
+The culprit was a sneaky misconfiguration in our load balancer.
+During a routine update meant to optimize performance, some critical backend servers were accidentally left out.
+This caused the remaining servers to buckle under the pressure like the last Jenga piece.

 Resolution

-The network engineering team reviewed and corrected the load balancer configuration, ensuring all backend servers were included in the traffic distribution pool.
-A system-wide reboot was performed to clear any residual issues.
-Post-fix, thorough testing confirmed that the load balancer was functioning correctly, and normal service resumed.
+Our network engineering team fixed the configuration, ensuring all servers were part of the load balancer’s traffic pool.
+After a system reboot to clear any lingering issues, the services returned to their usual, impeccable selves.

 Corrective and Preventative Measures